mikiasmekite47-blip/NETWORKWALKS-B083-WK2-CYBERSECURITY-RECON-AND-FOOTPRINTING-LABS/PM1-Multi-Tool-Footprinting/README.md

 ## 🐞 Problem Encountered & Solution

-While running `whatweb networkwalks.com`, the command failed with an **"execution expired"** error (a timeout — whatweb couldn't get a response from the target in time).
-This was likely a transient network/connectivity hiccup rather than an issue with the tool or target itself.
+While I was running `whatweb networkwalks.com`, the command failed with an **"execution expired"** error.
+This was likely a network/connectivity problem rather than an issue with the tool or target itself.

 ![whatweb timeout error](error-in-whatweb.png)